DefGuard/docs/deployment-strategies/standalone-package-based-installation/database.md

 ```

 {% hint style="info" %}
-At this point, it might be feasible to store the database connection detail in `.pgpass` file.
-The file format and its usage are described in [PostgreSQL documentation](https://www.postgresql.org/docs/current/libpq-pgpass.html).
+At this point, it might be useful to store the database connection details in the `.pgpass` file.
+The file format and its usage are described in the [PostgreSQL documentation](https://www.postgresql.org/docs/current/libpq-pgpass.html).
 {% endhint %}